 Reserve ahead for a waterside table on the deck at Barnacle Billy’s.
 Enjoy a lobster roll as you watch the fishing boats come into dock.
 A beautiful place by the sea.

 Lighthouse: The closest lighthouse to Ogunquit is Cape Neddick Light also known as Nubble Light.
 Set on a rocky island outlet, the Cape Neddick Lighthouse is one of the most painted and photographed lighthouses in the world.
 When you look at its dramatic perch you realize how difficult a job it was to man this lighthouse.
 Crashing waves and swift ocean currents emphasize the drama.
+Be sure and keep an eye out for Great Black-backed gulls, double-crested cormorants, sunfish and harbor seals.

 With its gift shop and welcome center, this is definitely one of the more enjoyable lighthouses on the Maine coast.
 With luck, you may find a local artist or two in residence at the shop.
 If so, you could ask the artist to customize your purchase by painting your name on one of the boats in the painting.
 Consider it a picture-perfect opportunity.
 For an even more dramatic view of this beautiful place by the sea, visit the Nubble later in the day when the setting sun highlights the lighthouse like a strobe.